What does an Addiction Counselor in Indiana do? What is Their Job Role?

-An addiction counselor is someone who provides a client with counseling services who has been diagnosed with some form of substance disorder.
+An addiction counselor is someone who provides council to a client with addictions counseling services who has been diagnosed with some form of substance disorder.
 The responsibility of a substance abuse counselor is treatment that includes at least fifty percent of the service to be actual addiction counseling services that may include structured interviewing of the client and family members if needed and reviewing assessment and planning a treatment process customized to the client’s needs.
-This can also include the responsibility of contacting other professional clinics to coordinate the services for treatment that a client needs and that are part of the treatment plan.
+An addiction counselor has the responsibility of contacting other professional clinics to coordinate the services for treatment that a client needs and that are part of the treatment plan.

-Very often, clients are referred for mental health evaluations and services as part of the structured plan.
-This includes educating a client and sometimes the family members on educational programs related to learning about mental health treatments related to a client’s substance abuse.
+Very often, clients are referred to addiction counselors for mental health evaluations and services as part of the structured plan.
+An addiction counselor must educate a client and sometimes the family members on educational programs related to learning about mental health treatments related to a client’s substance abuse.
 This may include meeting with teams of treatment professionals to properly assess the needs of the client and coordinating with them the proper services.

 Indiana Licensing & Certifications for Associates & Independent Counselors

 - Licensed Addiction Counselor (LAC)

 The state of Indiana sets a high standard for a license in both of these careers.
 A Licensed Addiction Counselor (LAC) must have a minimum of a bachelor’s degree in order to practice while a Licensed Clinical Addiction Counselor (LCAC) must have a minimum of a master’s level degree or higher.